avinashji1302/Weather_Application_Using_Realtime_API/README.md

 ## About this Project
 Task Manager is one of the early projects I created to practice using React with Firebase.
 It's a simple responsive ToDo application where you can add and delete tasks.
 You can also mark tasks as completed.

-Kindly note that every task you add is public and can be viewed by other visitors on the site.
-Please do not add sensitive or confidential information as tasks.
+Kindly note that every task you add is public and can be viewed by other vistors on the site.
+Please do not add sensitive or confidntial information as tasks.

 I hope you find this project useful for learning React and Firebase.
 Feel free to fork, clone, and modify the code to fit your needs.
-If you have any feedback or suggestions, please let me know by creating an issue or sending me a message.
+If you have any feedback or suggestions, please let me know by creaing an issue or sending me a message.

 ## Installation